Dongyi

 The Dongyi or Eastern Yi (東夷 (Dōngyí)) was a collective term for ancient peoples found in Chinese records.
 The definition of Dongyi varied across the ages, but in most cases referred to inhabitants of eastern China, then later, the Korean peninsula and Japanese Archipelago.
 Dongyi refers to different group of people in different periods.
-As such, the name "Yí" 夷 was something of a catch-all and was applied to different groups over time.
+As such, the name "Yí" (夷) was something of a catch-all and was applied to different groups over time.

 According to the earliest Chinese record, the Zuo Zhuan, the Shang dynasty was attacked by King Wu of Zhou while attacking the Dongyi and collapsed afterward.

-Ancient inhabitants of Eastern China
+Ancient inhabitants of eastern China

 Oracle bone inscriptions from the early 11th century BCE refer to campaigns by the late Shang king Di Yi against the Rénfāng (人方), a group occupying the area of southern Shandong and Jianghuai (northern Anhui and Jiangsu).
-Many Chinese archaeologists apply the historical name "Dongyi" to the archaeological Yueshi culture (1900–1500 BCE).
+Many Chinese archaeologists apply the historical name "Dongyi" to the Rénfāng, as well as the archaeological Yueshi culture (1900–1500 BCE).
 Other scholars, such as Fang Hui, consider this identification problematic because of the high frequency of migrations in prehistoric populations of the region.